-- Unplanned admissions after outpatient colonoscopy or surgery - Unplanned admissions after outpatient chemotherapy - Congestive Heart Failure (CHF) - Overall
+- Unplanned admissions after outpatient chemotherapy - Congestive Heart Failure (CHF)

-2021 Hospital National Patient Safety Goals
+Hospital National Patient Safety Goals

 The purpose of the National Patient Safety Goals is to improve patient safety.
 The goals focus on problems in health care safety and how to solve them.